 It’s Time For SMEs To Take A Close Look At Alternative Funding

-A financial injection to a business can be the difference between growth, innovation and a bright future, and stagnation, downsizing and even bankruptcy.
+A capital injection to a business can be the difference between growth, innovation and a bright future, or stagnation, downsizing and even bankruptcy.
 Yet according to a study by the New South Wales Business Chamber, 20% of business owners who need finance do not apply for bank loans because they find the process too difficult or too time-consuming.

-The study also found that after applying through traditional banking channels, 37% of SMEs were declined loan applications due to inadequate security.
-Thirty per cent of businesses missed an opportunity due to lack of credit and 55% of those who had loans rejected reported that it significantly constrained their growth.
+The study also found that after applying through traditional banking channels, 37% of small and medium-sized enterprises (SMEs) were declined loan applications due to inadequate security.
+Nearly a third of businesses missed an opportunity due to lack of credit and 55% of those that had loans rejected reported that it significantly constrained their growth.

-Yet, according to the Australian Bureau of Statistics, access to finance is the most common barrier to innovation, especially for small to medium-sized businesses.
+Yet, according to the Australian Bureau of Statistics, access to capital is the most common barrier to innovation, especially for the SME.